 Nordita was founded as the Nordic Institute for Theoretical Atomic Physics in Copenhagen, Denmark, on 1 October, 1957, under the ownership of the Nordic Council of Ministers and located at the premises of the Niels Bohr Institute.

-After the move to Stockholm, Sweden, in January 2007, Nordita is hosted jointly by KTH, the Royal Institute of Technology and Stockholm University.
+After the move to Stockholm, Sweden, in January 2007, Nordita is hosted jointly by KTH Royal Institute of Technology and Stockholm University.
 Nordita is housed in three of the buildings of the AlbaNova University Center just North of the Stockholm city centre.

 Read more on the history of Nordita.